publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIV/ptII/m__us_usc_t19_s1673a.md

         (5) __“Domestic producers or workers” defined__

-            For purposes of this subsection, the term “domestic producers or workers” means those interested parties who are eligible to file a petition under subsection (b)(1) of this section.
+            For purposes of this subsection, the term “domestic producers or workers” means those interested parties who are eligible to file a petition under subsection (b)(1).

     (d) __Notification to Commission of determination__

     The administering authority shall—

-        (1) notify the Commission immediately of any determination it makes under subsection (a) or (c) of this section, and
+        (1) notify the Commission immediately of any determination it makes under subsection (a) or (c), and

         (2) if the determination is affirmative, make available to the Commission such information as it may have relating to the matter under investigation, under such procedures as the administering authority and the Commission may establish to prevent disclosure, other than with the consent of the party providing it or under protective order, of any information to which confidential treatment has been given by the administering authority.